You may wish to see an introductory page to this section with a map first.

 View of the land castle

 In addition Laiazzo was a starting point for European merchants interested in developing trade with Samarkand and Bukhara in Central Asia.
-It is thought that in 1271 Marco Polo started his second journey to China from Laiazzo (this explains why local tourist authorities claim that Laiazzo was "Marko Polo Iskelesi").
+It is thought that in 1271 Marco Polo started his second journey to China from Laiazzo (this explains why local tourist authorities claim that Laiazzo was "Marko Polo Iskelesi", see the image used as background for this page).

 View of the sea castle